jarrett/echo_uploads/readme.md

 and an instance of `EchoUploads::Mapper`.
 You call `#write` on the mapper for every output file you want to write. `#write` yields the path to which the output file must be written.

+Mapping occurs in an `after_save` callback.
+Thus, if validation fails, only the original uploaded file is persisted.

 You might need to access the transformed file, e.g. in a validation method.
 If so, it's available under an attribute called `"mapped_#{attr}"`, where `attr` is the name of the attribute.
 For example, if you call: